Highway 1 Corridor Investment Program

 Tier II Auxiliary Lane Alternative

-The preliminary construction cost estimate (excluding project development work) for the Tier II 41st Ave/Soquel Dr Auxiliary Lane and pedestrian/bicycle overcrossing is $18 million, which includes nearly $1.5 million for right-of-way and utility relocation.
-Construction of the Tier II project between 41st Avenue and Soquel Drive could begin as early as Fiscal Year 2018-2019, subject to the availability of funds for construction, project management, oversight, public outreach and contingency (estimated total cost for the project is $28 million).
+The preliminary construction cost estimate (excluding project development work) for the Tier II 41st Ave/Soquel Dr Auxiliary Lane and Chanticleer Ave pedestrian/bicycle overcrossing is $18 million, which includes nearly $1.5 million for right-of-way and utility relocation.
+Construction of the Tier II project between 41st Avenue and Soquel Drive could begin as early as Fiscal Year 2019-2020, subject to the availability of funds for project development (including final design, right-of-way, project management, oversight, public outreach and contingency) and construction for a total estimated cost of $29 million.

-Existing and projected future transportation revenues are insufficient to fully fund the Tier I Highway 1 Corridor project as a single project.
-The tiered approach to environmental analysis provides options for the RTC to make incremental improvements in the corridor.
+Existing and projected future state and federal transportation revenues are insufficient to fully fund the Tier I Highway 1 Corridor project as a single project.
+The tiered approach to environmental analysis provides options for the RTC to make incremental improvements to the corridor.

 - 41st Ave – Soquel Dr Auxiliary Lanes and Chanticleer Pedestrian/Bicycle Bridge: $4 million are available for design and right-of-way from State Transportation Improvement Program (STIP).
 An additional $2 million in STIP funds have been reserved for the construction phase.
-Total costs are estimated to be approximately $28 million
+Total costs are estimated to be $29 million

-- Mar Vista Pedestrian/Bicycle Bridge Over Highway 1: $7.5 million has been programmed in STIP and Regional Surface Transportation Program (RSTP) funds.
-Preliminary design/environmental analysis will get underway on this project in Spring 2016.
+- Highway 1 Mar Vista Pedestrian/Bicycle Overcrossing: $7.5 million has been programmed in STIP and Regional Surface Transportation Program (RSTP) funds.
+Preliminary design/environmental analysis will get underway on this project in Fall 2016.

 Potential Future Funding

-Funding projections for transportation projects in the future are very difficult to make given uncertainties associated with state and federal legislation and economic conditions.
+Projecting future transportation funding is very difficult given uncertainties associated with state and federal legislation and economic conditions.
 Following is a summary of potential funding sources.

 - California State Transportation Improvement Program (STIP): Made up primarily of revenues from the sale of gasoline, are generally considered most appropriate for larger regional projects.
 Historically, this source of revenue has provided between $3 million to $5 million per year for projects in Santa Cruz County.
 Due to the recent drop in the state gas tax, no new funds are currently anticipated until approximately June 2022.